 - Political Analyst

-A liberal studies degree also prepares students for graduate study in areas such as communication, elementary or middle school education, business, journalism, law, psychology, and sociology.
+A liberal studies degree also prepares students for graduate study in areas such as business, communication, elementary or middle school education, journalism, law, psychology, sociology, and theology.

 Learn more about our Liberal Studies major